 If you are hungry enough and you can fit in 3 meals in an 8 hour window, then you do you!
 If you find it hard to eat that much food, or that you aren’t hungry enough for three meals, consider trying two nutritious meals in an 8 hour span and see if it works for you.

 Honestly, if the OR schedule weren’t so hectic and unpredictable, I may be able to fit in a 3rd meal, but I usually just don’t feel hungry enough or frankly have time for a third meal on the days I work at the hospital.

 Listen to your body and see what works best for you!
 There are even people that swear by OMAD (one meal a day) type of fasting but I don’t recommend this when just starting out.

-If you’ve still got questions about intermittent fasting, check out my downloadable FAQ’s sheet.
+If you’ve still got questions about intermittent fasting, check out my FREE downloadable FAQ’s sheet.
 Here I spill about the most common questions I get related to intermittent fasting.

 P.S.
 If you’re looking for more than Intermittent Fasting info…and you’re exhausted, fed up, and thinking about giving up on nursing, check out this short video to see why now is the time to take action!